Stefanuk12/ThePublicMind/Learning/AI Fundamentals/Notes/Decision Trees.md

 The output produces a binary tree where each internal node is an attribute and the leaf nodes represent the classes.
 Each fork invokes a condition which will send the data either left or right.

+The root node is a feature and is decided based upon [[Information gain|information gain]].
+The feature with the highest information gain is used.

 ---
 [[Learning/Learning Dashboard|Learning Dashboard]] / [[Learning/AI Fundamentals/Home|AI Fundamentals]] / **[[Learning/AI Fundamentals/Notes/Decision Trees|Decision Trees]]**